bromsk/BayesInPython/docs/02-GLMMsInR.md

 saveRDS(brm1nb, "output/brm1nb.RDS")
 ```

-The prior_summary command is helpful if you do not know what a parameter is called in `brms` and it is shows the prior distributions.
+The prior_summary command is helpful if you do not know what a parameter is called in `brms`-- it is shows the prior distributions.
 Here, I used the command to find out what they called their $\theta$ parameter.
 (They call it the shape parameter.)

 ``` r